-This is the best vegetarian restaurant in Ireland, one of the best restaurants of any kind, and people visit Cork just to eat here.
+This is the best vegetarian restaurant in Ireland, one of the best restaurants of any kind, and many people visit Cork just to eat here.
 A lot of the ingredients come from local artisan producers – excellent hand made cheeses and locally grown vegetables, most of them specially for the restaurant.
 The menu changes constantly depending on what is in season – artichoke will only appear during the short time it is available from a local farm.

 Exceptional cooking and the time and care involved in finding and using high quality ingredients like this doesn’t come cheap and this is a relatively expensive place to eat.
 It’s worth every penny, but even if you are watching the pennies you needn’t miss out – the pre-theatre menu served until 7pm is a good value fixed price option.